lscalese/iris-ipc-utils/README.md

 This is an example of implementation of observer pattern for objectscript.

-A DC article is availalbe in FR and EN.
+A DC article is availalbe in [FR here](https://fr.community.intersystems.com/node/550801) and EN soon.

 ## Installation